ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 - `RootRenderer` main wrapper around everything
 - `GroupRenderer` wraps an object that is not a widget, used by the internal `ObjectRenderer` widget
-- `widgetStack` is the widget plugin system, this wraps all widgets individually
+- `pluginStack` is the widget plugin system, this wraps all widgets individually
     - e.g. used to handle json schema `default`
     - see [how to create widget plugins](/docs/widget-plugins#creating-validator-plugins)
 - `custom` contains widgets mapping with schema's `widget`